Beckschen/ViTamin/ViTamin/README.md

 ```
 @inproceedings{chen2024vitamin,
   title={ViTamin: Designing Scalable Vision Models in the Vision-language Era},
-  author={Chen, Jieneng and Yu, Qihang and Shen, Xiaohui and Yuille, ALan and Chen, Liang-Chieh},
+  author={Chen, Jieneng and Yu, Qihang and Shen, Xiaohui and Yuille, Alan and Chen, Liang-Chieh},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2024}
 }